 Vilma Goddard (née Costa) was born in 1922 into a moderately well-off family who lived in a villa conspicuously sited on a ridge on the outskirts of the spa town of Salsomaggiore, not too far from Parma, in northern Italy.

-Vilma’s father, Armando, was astute enough to see that Mussolini’s ascendancy meant trouble ahead.
+Vilma’s father, Armando, was astute enough to see that Mussolini’s ascendancy to power meant trouble ahead.
 Accordingly, he decided to buy a small farm called Casa Aldrisi tucked away some 4km south.
 It was farmed on a share basis with Mario and Alice Ghizzoni.
 At a time of severe food shortages it was to prove a very good move and, unwittingly, an excellent hideaway for an escaped prisoner.

 Their villa was also not too far – in fact about 14km away – from the PoW camp PG49 Fontanellato.
 Come the Italian Armistice, having been interned there, and now given his freedom, Lt John Goddard MC of The Buffs decided to head off south.

 Probably because the villa was so conspicuous, John decided to call in early in the morning of Sunday 12th September 1943, and in so doing caused Vilma’s life to take an unimaginable and colossal change.
 Often the better-off Italian had fascist leanings – indeed their neighbour was a local fascist leader – so he was lucky to choose the house of his future in-laws, rather than that of the fascist who, in that trigger-happy period, would have shot him, or, at least, had him bundled off back “in the bag” to Germany.

 For the next 20 months Vilma (and her family, and, for that matter, countless others) showed fantastic fortitude, kindness and bravery in sheltering John.
 The winter and spring of 1943-44 were spent mostly at Casa Aldrisi with trips back and forth to Salsomaggiore.